CHEMARK Interviews Dan Watson of Blairgowrie Associates

 - South Korea (4% of regional volume; 6% of regional value).

-China has 60% of the entire coatings volume of APAC.
+China has ~60% of the entire coatings volume of APAC.
 As such, China is clearly the most important coatings producer and user in the region.
-India (with 18% of regional volume) a distant second.
+India (with 18% of regional volume) is a distant second.

-To understand the size situation, China has 32% of the global market volume while North America has only 13%.
+Contrasting China’ relative size to North America, China has 32% of the global market volume while North America has only 13%.
 This relationship changes a bit if we look at global market value where China has 28% of the global value compared to North America with 18%.